Outpatient Alcohol Treatment Centers

 Our rehab facilities are located in the rustic, yet modern town of Prescott, Arizona, nestled in the beautiful Prescott National Forest and less than a two-hour drive from the city of Phoenix.
 We offer a comfortable, home-like setting where clients can enjoy plenty of camaraderie and peer support as they progress through treatment.

 Reflections’ accredited alcohol rehabilitation program utilizes a combination of clinical and holistic treatment methods, including a vast array of group-building activities.
-We have become a trusted destination for men who are committed to achieving sobriety and building a better future for themselves.
+We have become a trusted destination for patients who are committed to achieving sobriety and building a better future for themselves.